vwkd/code-system/src/general/data type.md

 - set of values
 - can be primitive or composite
 - can be statically or dynamically sized
+- can be scalar or composite
+- can be non-collection or collection
+- can be algebraic

 ## Primitive

-- fundamental
-- not composite
+- atomic, not composite
+- stores single value
+- also called scalar

 ## Composite

-- made up of other types
+- made up of multiple other types
+- also called compound

+## Non-collection

+- stores single value
+- usually primitive
+?? no proper term

+## Collection

+- stores multiple values
+- usually composite